Learning through Interactivity: How to Tell a Story, Part 2

 Time: 11 AM PST/2 PM EST

-The Institute for Leadership in Education Development (I-LED) presents the third webinar of a 4- part series on interactivity and adult learning.
+The Institute for Leadership in Education Development (I-LED) presents the fourth webinar of a 4-part series on interactivity and adult learning.

 In Part 2 of this webinar, we will break down specific components of storytelling: crafting narratives, interweaving experiences and emotions in storytelling, and setting the stage for a successful story.
 We will finish by discussing storytelling applications online and in-person as a method of education delivery.